Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

-It is a easy-to-use software, it protects your reputation.
+It is an easy-to-use software, it protects your reputation.

-I think the above mentioned most powerful e-research tools help the academic researchers to make their research more effective and organize.
+I think the above-mentioned most powerful e-research tools help academic researchers to make their research more effective and organized.

 In this blog post, I discussed the best digital tools for academic research you need to know when starting your research.

 Hopefully, this post was useful to you!
-What other digital tools have you used for the academic research ?
+What other digital tools have you used for academic research?

 We would love to hear from you.
 Please feel free to comment below.